svenstaro/bvh/README.md

 ## About

 This crate can be used for applications which contain intersection computations of rays with primitives.
-For this purpose a binary tree Bvh (Bounding Volume Hierarchy) is of great use if the scene which the ray traverses contains a huge number of primitives.
-With a Bvh the intersection test complexity is reduced from O(n) to O(log2(n)) at the cost of building the Bvh once in advance.
+For this purpose a binary tree BVH (Bounding Volume Hierarchy) is of great use if the scene which the ray traverses contains a huge number of primitives.
+With a BVH the intersection test complexity is reduced from O(n) to O(log2(n)) at the cost of building the BVH once in advance.
 This technique is especially useful in ray/path tracers.
-For use in a shader this module also exports a flattening procedure, which allows for iterative traversal of the Bvh.
+For use in a shader this module also exports a flattening procedure, which allows for iterative traversal of the BVH.

 ## Example